-The Phrygian cap is a soft, fabric made conical cap with its top end pulled forward and it was associated with populations based in Eastern Europe and the Near East – Anatolia, Phrygia, and Dacia.
+The Phrygian cap, worn by the figure here portrayed, is a soft, fabric made conical cap with its top end pulled forward and it was associated with populations based in Eastern Europe and the Near East – Anatolia, Phrygia, and Dacia.
 In Ancient Roman culture, the Phrygian cap became associated with several other non-Roman-speaking peoples, “barbarians” in the classical sense, as they were not able to speak the Roman idiom, suggesting that this figure is meant to represent a non-Roman or non-Greek individual.

 Roman Bronze Statuette of a Barbarian Prisoner